ajdavidl/Linguae/Use_case.md

 ```

-We can put other languages word embedding models to compare:
+We can put other languages' word embedding models to compare:

 ```python
 >>> en = linguae.loadWordVectors('en')